What Is Race,

-Okay, but what can I do, like, tomorrow, about racial issues in my [school/organization/national government]?
+Okay, but what can I do, like, tomorrow, about racism in my [school/organization/national government]?*

-What Is Race is a site-responsive show: content shifts according to the demographics and needs of each venue; every show includes interactive audience-storytelling prompts that make each person’s experience unique; the show’s impact quintuples when coupled with an identity reclamation spoken word workshop.
+What Is Race is a site-responsive show: content shifts according to the demographics and needs of each venue; every show includes interactive audience-storytelling prompts that make each person’s experience unique.

 “Jafferis is a lanky Caucasian with a voice and talent that make you laugh and think… a comic philosopher whose raps are sophisticated yet easily understood.
 Jafferis hits home with his message that…there should be a concerted effort to end racism… by making everyone conscious of each other’s feelings and experiences.”